thiDucTran/frigateHomeAssistant/README.md

       - "1935:1935" # RTMP feeds
 ```
 ## 3.3 Home Assistant
+Installing and configuring Home Assistant.
+### 3.3.1 Installing
-For my setup to work, I found out the hard way that the Home Assistant flavor `MUST` support `Add-ons`.
+For my setup to work, I found out the hard way that the Home Assistant flavor installed `MUST` support `Add-ons`.
 So, from [here](https://www.home-assistant.io/installation/#compare-installation-methods), we only have 2 installation methods of: `OS` or `Supervised`

-I went with sthe [`Supervised`](https://www.home-assistant.io/installation/linux) option
+I used the `Supervised` option to install Home Assistant on my old laptop.
+See [here](https://www.home-assistant.io/installation/linux)
+### 3.3.2 Configuring
+TODO
+## 3.4 Mopidy
+TODO